 Enabling repository-stored Bamboo Specs

 Storing Bamboo Specs in a repository allows you to keep your project configuration together with the code and automatically publish any code changes.
-It also gives you access to history of plan specification, and makes it easy to revert to a particular moment in time.
+It also gives you access to the history of plan specification and makes it easy to revert to a particular moment in time.

 Make sure you have the following:

 - native Git installed